 Payment for Services

-In certain situations, payment may be necessary for care.
-But it is important to us that your ability to pay not be a barrier to receiving the services you need.
+It is important to us that your ability to pay not be a barrier to receiving the services you need.

 We’ll help you to determine your needs and conclude whether your treatment will be covered.